kranthi1234/shibboleth/shibboleth.md

 SE Linux

-If you'll met problem, probably they are related to SE Linux.
+If you'll face any issue/problem, probably they are related to SE Linux.

-If you want to disable it until the next server reboot, doing this:
+If you want to disable it until the next server reboot, by doing this:

     sudo setenforce 0